pollin8/iot-external-data-feed/README.md

    Or Docker
     - in which case we can use the docker image `zenika/terraform-azure-cli`
-    - see `/infra/docker`
+    - see `/infra/docker` for a sample compose file that makes use of this docker image

-1. An azure subscription and a login that is granted sufficent priveledges to create resources:
+1. An azure subscription and a login that is granted sufficent priveledges to create the following resource types:
     - Service Principle
     - Resource Groups
     - Storage Accounts
     - Function App
-    - Possibly Key Vault

-## Using a Docker
+## Using Docker
 1. Start the docker container:
     ```bash
         docker-compose -f ./infra/docker/docker-compose.yml up -d
     ```

-2. Connect to the bash prompt:
+2. Connect to the bash prompt of the container:
     ```bash
         docker-compose -f ./infra/docker/docker-compose.yml exec terraform-dev bash
     ```

-    Inside the container the path `/app` is noy mapped to the root of this project
+    Inside the container the root path to your workig files is `/app`

 ## Steps to prepare to use terraform
-We must create a storage account for terraform to store its state files and a service principle for creating azure resources
+We must create a storage account for terraform to store its state files and a service principle for creating azure resources.
+If you already have these rouresource within your subscription then the terraform scripts can be updated to use your exsiting reources

 ## Login to you subscription
 1. Log into you azure subscription
     ```bash
     az login
     ```
-1. From the list of subscriptions you have access to choose which one you intend to use and copy its:
+1. From the list of subscriptions you have access to choose which one you intend to use and copy these values for use later:
     - `id`  is the  (ARM_SUBSCRIPTION_ID )
     - `tenantId` is the (ARM_TENANT_ID)
-1. Associate your session with the subscription
+1. Associate your session with the subscription you wish to work within
     ```bash
         az account set --subscription="<id from above>"
     ```
     Now all operations will be performed agains this subscription

-## Create a storage account for terraform state
+## Create a storage account for terraform to store state
 1. Create a storage account for terraform to store its state using the following example script:
     - As storage account name must be globally unique the storage account name contains a random suffix genreated from the current timestamp
-    - Be sure to check that the settings in the file match your environment before running, especially `LOCATION`, Run
+    - Be sure to check that the settings in the script file below match your environment before running, especially `LOCATION`, Run
     - ```bash
       ./infra/script/create-terraform-remote-state.sh
       ```